thieu-b55/ESP32-Wireless-Touch-Screen-Games/README.md

 # ESP32-Touch-Screen-Games

+Play Tic Tac Toe

+Four In A Row

+Memory Game

-Play Tic Tac Toe / Four In A Row with 2 ESP32 modules (ESP-MESH)
+Four in A Row Falling Coins

+with 2 ESP32 modules (ESP-MESH)

 Only 2x  ESP32 modules and 2x  240x320 TFT touch screens.